 Iruka, his former teacher and the first adult who ever showed Naruto kindness, walks up and tries to comfort the young ninja by telling him to continue living in a way that would make Jiraiya proud.

-The words are nice, but the part that makes hearts crack in half comes when Iruka takes the popsicle out of Naruto's hands and splits it, symbolizing his intention to be there for Naruto even if Jiraiya can't be.
+The words are nice, but the part that makes hearts crack in half comes when Iruka takes the popsicle out of Naruto's hands and splits it, symbolizing his intention to be there for Naruto even if Jiraiya can't be.14,2482,467Did this scene make you cry?

-Ninjas are soldiers, which means they often come face to face with death far sooner than civilians do.
-When Asuma Sarutobi is killed by a member of the Akatsuki, his students have to grapple with the death of a loved one for the first time in their lives.
+Ninjas are soldiers, which means they often come face to face with losing a loved one far sooner than civilians do.
+When Asuma Sarutobi's life is ended by a member of the Akatsuki, his students have to grapple with the loss of a loved one for the first time in their lives.
 Viewers don't get insight into everyone's mourning process, but there's a particularly melancholic scene involving Shikamaru Nara's reaction.

 At first, Shikamaru refuses to acknowledge his grief, choosing instead to pretend he's fine.
 His father Shikaku knows stifling ones emotions can be toxic, so he prods his son about his feelings until Shikamaru cries.